custom-components/pyscript/docs/reference.rst

 .. code:: yaml

-   custom_components.pyscript.file.FILENAME.FUNCNAME
+   custom_components.pyscript.file.SCRIPTNAME.FUNCNAME

-where ``FUNCNAME`` is the name of the top-level Python function (e.g., the one called by a trigger or service), defined in the script file ``FILENAME.py``.
+where ``FUNCNAME`` is the name of the top-level Python function (e.g., the one called by a trigger or service), defined in the script file ``SCRIPTNAME.py``.
 See the `Global Context <#global-context>`__ section for the logging paths for other cases.

-That allows you to set the log level for each Python top-level function separately if necessary.
+That allows you to set the log level for each Python top-level script or function separately if necessary.
 That setting also applies to any other Python functions that the top-level Python function calls.
 For example, these settings: